pabloariasal/pabloariasal.github.io/_posts/2018-06-26-std-variant.md

 Recursive overload sets are a common pattern when dealing with variadic templates.
 The key idea is simple: split the parameter pack into two parts: a head and a tail.
 The head is the first parameter in the pack, the tail are the rest.

 The pattern is always the same.
 You provide two overloads for your function: a recursive case and a base case.
-The recursive variant does peels off the head and recursively call itself with the tail.
-Crucial here is that the size of the pack decreases after each recursive call of `f()`.
+The recursive variant does something with the head and recursively call itself with the tail.
+Note that the size of the pack decreases after each recursive call of `f()`.

 `f()` will keep invoking itself with a smaller list each time until the base case is reached: the parameter pack contains just the last item.
 Here the compiler will, during overload resolution, call the overload that receives a single argument: `f(const T& t)`.
 This breaks the recursion and we are done.

 Matt does uses the same strategy in his implementation: he defines an overloaded recursive struct.
-In the recursive case, his struct inherits from head and recursively from an instantiation of itself, using tail.
+In the recursive case, his struct inherits from head and recursively from an instantiation of itself using tail.
 Yes, you heard that right, Matt's visitor inherits from itself:

 ~~~cpp
 template <class T, class...
 Ts>